Enterprise-grade security is woven into every aspect of how users collaborate and get work done in Slack.

 Information governance

-Slack offers governance and risk-management capabilities that are flexible enough to meet your organisation’s needs, no matter what they are.
+Slack offers governance and risk-management capabilities that are flexible enough to meet your organization’s needs, no matter what they are.

 - Global retention policies